 All offers of employment will be subject to the receipt of a minimum of two references which are considered satisfactory by the School.
 One of the references must be from the applicant's current or most recent employer.
-If the current / most recent employment does / did not involve work with children, then the second reference should be from the employer with whom the applicant most recently worked with children.
+If the applicant's most recent employer is not from the education sector, then the second reference must confirm employment in the sector, where this is applicable to the applicant's employment history.
 Neither referee should be a relative or someone known to the applicant solely as a friend.

 All referees will be asked whether they believe the applicant is suitable for the job for which they have applied and whether they have any reason to believe that the applicant is unsuitable to work with children.
-All referees will be sent a copy of the job description and person specification for the role for which the applicant has applied.
 If the referee is a current or previous employer, they will also be asked to confirm the following:

-- the applicant's dates of employment, salary, job title / duties, reason for leaving, performance, sickness and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be unsubstantiated, unfounded, false or malicious; - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be unsubstantiated, unfounded, false or malicious; and - whether the applicant could be considered to be involved in "extremism" (see the definition of "extremism" below.
+- the applicant's dates of employment, salary, job title / duties, reason for leaving, performance, sickness\ and disciplinary record; - whether the applicant has ever been the subject of disciplinary procedures involving issues related to the safety and welfare of children (including any in which the disciplinary sanction has expired), except where the issues were deemed to have resulted from allegations which were found to be, unsubstantiated, unfounded, false or malicious; and - whether any allegations or concerns have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, except where the allegation or concerns were found to be unsubstantiated, unfounded, false or malicious. - whether the applicant could be considered to be involved in "extremism" (see below)

-(questions about health or sickness records will only be included in reference requests sent out after the offer of employment has been made.)
+(\questions about health or sickness records will only be included in reference requests sent out after the offer of employment has been made.)